Post your loglines. Get and give feedback.

 SYNOPSIS:

-In Act 1, we meet Janet, a wife, mother of two teenagers, a sixteen-month-old, and a full-time party planner who is beyond burnout.
-However, Janet’s family life is noncohesive and in complete disarray.
+In Act 1, we meet Janet, a wife, mother of two teenagers, a sixteen-month-old, and a full-time party planner who is struggling to be the perfect mother and is beyond burnout.
+Janet’s family life is non-cohesive and in complete disarray, which is why she created a master schedule to help provide some order to her family.
 Janet's day starts with misplacing her keys and rushing yet again.
-The family dog, who eats everything but his dog food, vomits and poops under the kitchen table.
-Now, Janet's teenagers are late for their recently enrolled preppy school.
-Next, a by-the-book principal belittles Janet and tells her that working mothers can't have everything.
-Janet sees the light in her dark tunnel of despair after meeting Harietta, a wounded scientist with mommy issues, at the grocery store.
-Harietta confirms that mothers can have the balance they seek and offers to help Janet.
-Later that day, Mr. Axelbaum tells Janet that his mother is coming to live with them for six weeks.
-On top of that, Janet finds a boy's phone number in her thirteen-year-old daughter's jacket pocket.
-Out of desperation, she enlists Harrietta's help.
-In turn, Harietta tries to perfect her machine to relive her childhood with her mom.
+Alyssa’s and Chris’s family dog, who eats everything but his dog food, vomits and poops under the kitchen table; the teenagers disappear, leaving Janet to clean it up.
+Janet gets a traffic ticket, and the teenagers are late for the 3rd time this week at their new preppy school.
+Next, the principal belittles Janet and tells her that “Mothers can’t have it all.”
+Janet sees the light at the end of her dark tunnel of despair after meeting Harietta, a wounded scientist with mommy issues, at the grocery store.
+Overhearing Janet’s desires, Harietta sees her opportunity to shine as a great scientist and confirms that mothers can have the balance they seek and offers to help Janet.
+Later that day, Janet’s husband, Logan, tells Janet that her overly critical mother-in-law, Mrs. Avery Axelbaum, is coming to live with them for six weeks while her kitchen is being remodeled.
+Janet awakens from a panic attack, and while doing laundry, she finds a boy's phone number in her daughter’s jacket.
+Out of desperation, she contacts Harietta for help and ends up making a copy of herself with memories and fears, but Harietta tells Janet that the copy only lasts for four weeks.
+Janet still agrees, as she believes this is her chance to get her life in order.

-In Act 3, Janet’s husband, children, and her mother-in-law apologize for their part in Janet's feeling the need to get a clone.
-Janet decides that she wants to redeem herself by throwing a Christmas Party.
-Janet enlists the help of her family and maximizes their gifts.
+In Act 3, Janet’s husband, children, and mother-in-law apologize for their part in Janet's decision to seek a clone.
+Janet decides to redeem herself by hosting a Christmas Party and enlists the help of her family and maximize their gifts.
 The Christmas party is a success.
-Mr. Evers offers Janet her old job back with a promotion, but she refuses.
+Mr. Evers offers Janet her old job back with the promotion she initially wanted, but she refuses.
 The family goes on to develop a party-planning family business.

 Rated this logline